YD2023/YD2023/README.md

 - 👋 Hi, I’m @YD2023
 - 👀 I’m interested in learning data science and computer programming
 - 🌱 I’m currently using python to explore the applications of AI and data science.
+- ✨ I love playing tennis and chess in my free time!

 <!---